Matt Wallner Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins and Matt Wallner (.400 slugging percentage over his past 10 games, including one homer), take on starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.
+The Minnesota Twins and Matt Wallner, who went 3-for-6 with a home run and three RBI last time out, take on Tanner Bibee and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Rangers.
+He racked up three RBI (going 3-for-6 with a home run) in his previous game against the Guardians.

 Matt Wallner Game Info & Props vs. the Guardians